misd-service-development/guzzle-bundle/Resources/doc/serialization.md

 Object (de)serialization
 ========================

-*This feature is experimental and the syntax is subject to change.*

 The bundle integrates with the [JMSSerializerBundle](http://jmsyst.com/bundles/JMSSerializerBundle), allowing you to easily work with concrete objects without having to create concrete commands.

 The JMSSerializerBundle needs to be installed separately.